Dean’s Advisory Council Roster and Bios

 Chief Executive Officer

 Mr. Schaper is the group CEO for AIG RE, the global reinsurance business of American International Group (AIG).
-He is responsible for the implementation of the firm’s assumed reinsurance strategy with a focus on the continued development, marketing and delivery of innovative reinsurance and capital markets solutions.
-Prior, Schaper was the CEO of Victor Insurance Holdings, a division of Marsh and McLennan Companies (MMC), and the largest managing general underwriter in the world with locations in the United States, Canada, United Kingdom, Europe and Bermuda.
+He is responsible for the implementation and execution of the firm’s global assumed reinsurance strategy with a focus on the development of innovative reinsurance and capital markets solutions.
+Prior, Mr. Schaper was the CEO of Victor Insurance Holdings, a division of Marsh and McLennan Companies (MMC), and the largest managing general underwriter in the world with locations in the United States, Canada, United Kingdom, Europe and Bermuda.
 Previously, he served as President of Montpelier Re Ltd. and Underwriting Chairman of Blue Capital, Montpelier’s capital markets entity.
 Mr. Schaper has greater than 30 years of experience in the insurance and reinsurance industry serving in executive leadership and board roles during his career.

 Mark Shores, Carey ‘81